Bowen Bridge

 The Bowen Bridge is a segmental cantilever road bridge crossing the River Derwent in Tasmania, Australia.
 The bridge serves as a vital transportation link in the state capital of Hobart, facilitating the movement of vehicles, pedestrians, and cyclists between the local government areas of Clarence on the eastern shore and Glenorchy on the western shore.
-The Bowen Bridge links the East Derwent Highway with the Brooker Highway (as Goodwood Road) at Glenorchy, approximately 10 km from the Hobart city centre.
+The Bowen Bridge links the East Derwent Highway with the Brooker Highway (as Goodwood Road) at Glenorchy, approximately 10 km from the Hobart central business district.

 The Bowen Bridge is composed of eight river spans, each measuring 109 m.
 The end spans are 48 m and 56 m long.
-It maintains a consistent deck width of 21.4 m, accommodating a 7.42 m divided highway with two lanes each, along with two separated shared-use walkways.
+It maintains a consistent deck width of 21.4 m, accommodating a 7.42 m divided highway with two lanes each, along with a separated shared-use walkway on the north side.

 The Bowen Bridge takes its name from British colonist John Bowen, who founded the first European settlement in Tasmania (then Van Diemen's Land) at Risdon Cove on the eastern shore.
 Bowen subsequently moved the colony to the western side of the River Derwent, where the Hobart city centre is located today.
 Prime Minister Malcolm Fraser revealed the bridge's name at a public ceremony at Dowsings Point on 10 October 1980.

 History

 Situated approximately halfway between the Tasman Bridge and the Bridgewater Bridge, the Bowen Bridge was constructed to mitigate any future failure of the city's bridges following the Tasman Bridge disaster.
-The State and Federal Governments established the Joint Committee in November 1975 to oversee the design and construction of a bridge across the River Derwent near Dowsings Point.
-Maunsell and Partners served as consulting engineers and Leighton-Candac, awarded the contract in 1980, completed the construction.
+The State and Federal governments established the Joint Committee in November 1975 to oversee the design and construction of a bridge across the River Derwent near Dowsings Point.
+Maunsell & Partners served as consulting engineers and Leighton Contractors-Candac, awarded the contract in 1980, completed the construction.